 The registration and payment allows you to immediately reserve a place on your favorite course.
-To register and pay online, you need a credit card (Visa, or MasterCard) or a paypal account.

 Registration officially closes for all courses on august 13th, 2021

 For more information, please contact: email@example.com

-- Required reading material will be accessible by an intranet facility following registration and payment.
+Required reading material will be accessible by an intranet facility following registration and payment.

 There will be an opening and closing session online where all participants will have the opportunity to network and interact with each other.